Pick Chapter Books Like a Boss! 7 Tips for Choosing a Chapter Book To Read Aloud

-Every Year I come up with a few books I think my children would enjoy hearing in the coming six months or year.
-No matter what my motivation I select a few because I know how to pick chapter books like a boss
+Every Year I come up with a go to list of books I think my children would enjoy hearing in the coming six months to a year.
+No matter what my motivation, I select a few, because I know how to pick chapter books like a boss.

 2. Read More Than One Book

-Now don't get me wrong.
-If there is a topic, like family work, that you really want the kids to get a healthy dose of, then that is fine.
+Now don't get me wrong, if there is a topic or subject matter that you really want the kids to get a healthy dose of (such as family work), then that is fine.
+But doesn't mean it has to be the only book.
 You can have more than one book going at a time.
-So do one chapter os Emma and Company and then Sherlock Holmes.
-The kids will listen to Emma and Company because they are wanting to get to Sherlock shortly after.
+That's right, more than one book.
+So do one chapter of Emma and Company and then Sherlock Holmes.
+The kids will listen to Emma and Company because they are wanting to get to Sherlock shortly after ;) .

 I also have my children chose books they would like read to them.
 For my oldest, he picked a huge list of books that he plans on reading himself.
-These are also great books to pull from for one-on-one reading or Read aloud.
+These are also great books to pull from for one-on-one reading time or Read aloud.
+Sometimes we will have up to four or even 5 books going at once.

 3. Do You Want To Strengthen Your Family??